csw-techi/EZ_Auto_Search/README.md

 # Welcome to EZ_Auto_Search

-This is my project for my Code Louisville Python class.
+This is my project for the 2021 Code Louisville Python class.
 My application helps users find a new car based on their input.
 The app will display the results from Neil Huffman's website and export a csv file to the user's directory.

 ## Project Submission:
 Submitted on 07/29/2021